rehierl/abstract-properties/14-x-types-of-scopes/14-1-types-of-scopes/1-0-types-of-scopes.md

 to the scope of that node in the total document order (DPR).

 Note that **a node is being entered**, if any of its scopes are being entered.
+Despite that, one can use descriptions such as **the type-x enter-event** in order to refer to the process of entering the corresponding scope.

-In contrary to that, **a node is being exited** only if its type-0 scope is being exited.
-That is because **the visit of a node** only lasts while the type-0 scope of that node is being processed.
+Note that, **a node is being exited** only if its type-0 scope is being exited.
+Despite that, one can use descriptions such as **the type-x exit-event** in order to refer to the process of exiting the corresponding scope.

 * "enter a node" => enter its (t0, t1, t2, t3) scope
 * "exit a node" => (only) when exiting its type-0 scope
 * "visit a node" => (only) when processing its t0 scope
 * "enter/exit the scope of a node" => enter/exit its t1 scope

-Note that, despite the above default, one can sill use descriptions such as **enter/exit the type-x scope of node y** when an implementation is about to enter/exit the corresponding scope.
+Note that a node is being **entered**, **visited** and **exited** (each of which is in regards to the node's type-0 scope) while no other node is in the process of being entered, visited and exited (i.e. **an atomic operation**).
+That is because all the type-0 scopes of all the nodes in a doctree are pairwise disjoint, which is why all nodes will be visited one after another in a strict orderly fashion.
+After all, each type-0 scope only consists of the corresponding node.

 <!-- ======================================================================= -->
 ## html elements